xemasiv/my-dev-fixes/README.md

 `git reset --hard 2kd2dka`

+## Cannot resolve module from github link

+1. You have to build the library manually since it's not from NPM.
+2. `npm run compile` / `npm run build` or whatever - it varies

 ## Unable to load script from assets 'index.android.bundle'.
 Make sure your bundle is packaged correctly or you're running a packager server.

 ```